se-sic/VaRA-Tool-Suite/docs/source/vara-ts/slurm.rst

       # or
       sbatch --constraint=kine bb-configs/<report_type>-slurm-<project>.sh

-NOTE: If you want to run the same project again (with GitBlameAnnotationReport), you need to empty the BC_files directory, because the path to the git repository will be different.
+NOTE: If you want to run the same project again (with GenerateBlameReport), you need to empty the BC_files directory, because the path to the git repository will be different.
 See `#494 <https://github.com/se-passau/VaRA/issues/494>`_

-To use interaction filters, I recommend storing all of them in a separate directory (e.g., benchbuild/interaction_filters) with descriptive names and symlinking them to the place where the experiment expects them.
+To use interaction filters, we recommend storing all of them in a separate directory (e.g., benchbuild/interaction_filters) with descriptive names and symlinking them to the place where the experiment expects them.

 TIP: In case you get strange errors or results, try to empty all temporary directories and try again, e.g.: